kupehtci/DOCUMENTATION/NETWORKING/IPv6.md

 * More efficient packaging processing

-IPv6 gets rid of the IPv4 checksum because in data link layers also exists a checksum with also checks the IPv6 header correctness.
+IPv6 gets rid of the IPv4 checksum because in data link layers also exists a checksum with also checks the [[IPv6 Header|IPv6 header]] correctness.

 * Directed data flows